conceptree/logo-classification/readme.md

 ### Description

-The efforts reflected by this project aim to implement a image classification based on simple CNN - Convolution Neural Networks techniques using Tensorflow Keras.
+The efforts reflected by this project aim to implement an image classification strategy on simple CNN - Convolution Neural Networks techniques using Tensorflow Keras.

 #### train.py